MikeChristianson/MikeChristianson.github.io/phoenix-software-engineering-reading-group-at-gangplank/index.md

 ### Current book

-Beginning Wednesday, November, 22, we are reading [The Timeless Way of Building][4].
+Beginning Wednesday, October, 22, we are reading [The Timeless Way of Building][4].

 ### How does it work?